Chrysler PT Cruiser: Overview

 The PT Cruiser arrived in Australia in mid-2000 and came in only three specification levels: Grand Tourer, Limited, and Touring.
 Until 2006, the only choice of engine was the 2.0 L. The cabrio was introduced to Australia in 2006.
 From 2006, all models, including the new cabrio, received the 2.4 L I4 engine coupled to a four-speed automatic or five-speed manual.
 Sales were never spectacular, and the car's reputation for lackluster performance turned buyers to the competition.
 Sales sharply declined following the facelift despite the newer models having a more powerful engine.
 Between 2000 and 2009, total sales for Australia were 7,000.

-In 2001 Motor Trend named the PT Cruiser as its Car of the Year and Car and Driver put it on its Ten Best list. the PT Cruiser also won the North American Car of the Year.
+In 2001 Motor Trend named the PT Cruiser as its Car of the Year and Car and Driver put it on its Ten Best list.
 The PT Cruiser also won the North American Car of the Year.

 Design

 The PT Cruiser was part of the nostalgia wave that included models such as the Volkswagen New Beetle and the Mini Cooper.
 Rather than recalling previous namesake models, the PT Cruiser recalled the 1930s and 1940s styling, influenced by the Chrysler Airflow.

-The 2000 PT Cruiser grew out of a collaboration with Robert A. Lutz, who was an executive at Chrysler at the time, Dr. Clotaire Rapaille, and Bryan Nesbitt.
+The 2000 PT Cruiser grew out of a collaboration with Robert A. Lutz, who was an executive at Chrysler at the time, Clotaire Rapaille, and Bryan Nesbitt.
 Nesbitt later went on to design the Chevrolet HHR.

-The PT Cruiser's design was loosely inspired by the Chrysler Pronto Cruizer concept car while recalling the Chrysler and Desoto Airflow.
-Aspects of the PT Cruiser's rear styling also resembled the Chrysler CCV, a retro-styled compact vehicle recalling the Citroen 2CV, while its high roof evoked the Chevrolet Advance Design trucks.
+The PT Cruiser's design was loosely inspired by the Chrysler Pronto Cruizer concept car while intended as a modern interpretation of the Chrysler and Desoto Airflow.
+Aspects of the PT Cruiser's rear styling also resembled the Chrysler CCV, a retro-styled compact vehicle recalling the Citroen 2CV.

 On launch, the PT Cruiser was described as a market segment-buster.
-Chrysler's Dieter Zetsche characterized it as a continuing example of the automaker's innovation for new segments, demonstrating "you can have head-turning style, practicality, and value all in one package."
+Daimler AG's Dieter Zetsche characterized it as a continuing example of the automaker's innovation for new segments, demonstrating "you can have head-turning style, practicality, and value all in one package."

 Car and Driver described the design as "highly distinctive, appeals to a broad segment of the public, and is characteristically American."
 The public's reaction to the PT Cruiser was polarized, but inspired a solid following among owners.
 Overall, the car "was a valuable vehicle for many consumers."